lianruizuo/haca3/README.md

         ├──site_A_flair.nii.gz
         └──site_B_t1w.nii.gz
     ```
-    You can always retrain HACA3 on your own datasets.
+    You can always retrain HACA3 using your own datasets.
 In this example, we choose to use the pretrained HACA3 weights
     `harmonization.pt` and fusion model weights `fusion.pt` (see [3.3 Pretrained weights](#33-pretrained-weights) for
     how to download these weights).
 The singularity command to run HACA3 is:
     ```bash